Sign in or

 Music/Sounds: Same as the last logo or silence.

-Availability: Rare.
+Availability: Uncommon, bordering on rare.
 Can be seen on The Waltons, Dallas, Knots Landing and Falcon Crest episodes from the era.
 The "PRESENTS" version has been long gone from television, however, but is still intact on the first season DVD set of Knots Landing and a couple of episodes on the DVD set of the first season of Falcon Crest.
 This can also be found on much later episodes of the 1980s version of Dream House as well.
 The B&W version of the "A presentation of Lorimar" logo is found on the 1989 VHS release of House on Haunted Hill, released by CBS/Fox Video (though the box has the Lorimar-Telepictures logo).
 On some pre-fall 1986 episodes of Falcon Crest, the logo this logo got plastered over with the Lorimar-Telepictures logo.
 This logo was also originally seen at the end of S3-S5 episodes of Eight is Enough, but this logo got plastered over by the 1990 WBTD logo on some reruns in syndication.
 This was originally seen on the pilot of Valerie and early episodes of Perfect Strangers.
 It has been spotted at the end of the Karl-Lorimar, Lorimar Home Video, and Warner Home Video prints of Americathon with the music (it was omitted from the Warner Archive DVD release).
 The logo has been spotted on a select handful of Dallas episodes on DVD from season 3 and onward, Dallas: The Early Years on DVD from the Dallas Movie Collection (preceded by the Roundelay logo), and followed by the 1972 "Distributed by Warner Bros." logo on some episodes of Knots Landing on DVD.
+The Warner Archive instant streaming retains this on the TV movies Desperate Lives and One Shoe Makes it Murder.

 Scare Factor: Medium to high, because the logo was shown on a black background (adding a sort of creepiness to it), the space between the end credits and the logo morphed quite well.
 The gap would last a few sections, but the creepy electric piano chord all adds up to a very dark nature as well as the connecting letters, including the perfect timing.
 None for the opening and superimposed variants.